 \subsection{The swapping bracket of elementary functions}

 For the sequel, we shall need to compute the swapping brackets of elementary functions.
 This is given by the following proposition whose proof follows by an immediate application of the definition.
-We first say that two nontrivial elements $\gamma$ and $\eta$ in $\grf$ are {\em coprime} if for all non zero integers $m$ and $n$, $\gamma^n\not=\eta^m$.
+We first say that two non-trivial elements $\gamma$ and $\eta$ in $\grf$ are {\em coprime} if for all non-zero integers $m$ and $n$, $\gamma^n\not=\eta^m$.

 \begin{proposition} Let $\gamma_0,\ldots,\gamma_p$, respectively $\eta_0,\ldots,\eta_q$ be elements of $\grf\setminus\{1\}$ such that $(\gamma_i,\gamma_{i+1})$ as well as $(\eta_j,\eta_{j+1})$ are pairwise coprime.
 Let